In a Nutshell

 How we picked these loans

-To select the best medical loans of 2021, we evaluated about a dozen different lenders specializing in healthcare financing.
+To select the best medical loans, we evaluated about a dozen different lenders specializing in healthcare financing.
 We evaluated each lender based on their repayment terms, available loan amounts, fees and APRs.
 We also looked at lenders’ typical time to fund loans and whether they allowed applicants to add co-signers to their applications.